Maurya Empire: Religion

 While according to Greek traveller Megasthenes, Chandragupta Maurya sponsored Brahmanical rituals and sacrifices, according to a Jain text from the 12th century, Chandragupta Maurya followed Jainism after retiring, when he renounced his throne and material possessions to join a wandering group of Jain monks and in his last days, he observed the rigorous but self-purifying Jain ritual of santhara (fast unto death), at Shravana Belgola in Karnataka, though it is also possible that "they are talking about his great-grandson."
 Samprati, the grandson of Ashoka, patronised Jainism.
 Samprati was influenced by the teachings of Jain monks like Suhastin and he is said to have built 125,000 derasars across India.
 Some of them are still found in the towns of Ahmedabad, Viramgam, Ujjain, and Palitana.
 It is also said that just like Ashoka, Samprati sent messengers and preachers to Greece, Persia and the Middle East for the spread of Jainism, but, to date, no evidence has been found to support this claim.

 The stupa, which contained the relics of Buddha, at the center of the Sanchi complex was originally built by the Maurya Empire, but the balustrade around it is Sunga, and the decorative gateways are from the later Satavahana period.

-The Dharmarajika stupa in Taxila, modern Pakistan, is also thought to have been established by Emperor Asoka.

 The Buddhist texts Samantapasadika and Mahāvaṃsa suggest that Bindusara followed Brahmanism, calling him a "Brahmana bhatto" ("devotee of the Brahmins").

 Magadha, the centre of the empire, was also the birthplace of Buddhism.
 In later life Ashoka followed Buddhism; following the Kalinga War, he renounced expansionism and aggression.
 Ashoka sent a mission led by his son Mahinda and daughter Sanghamitta to Sri Lanka, whose king Tissa was so charmed with Buddhist ideals that he adopted them himself and made Buddhism the state religion.
 Ashoka sent many Buddhist missions to West Asia, Greece and South East Asia, and commissioned the construction of monasteries and schools, as well as the publication of Buddhist literature across the empire.
 He is believed to have built as many as 84,000 stupas across India, such as Sanchi and Mahabodhi Temple, and he increased the popularity of Buddhism in Afghanistan and Thailand.
 Ashoka helped convene the Third Buddhist Council of India's and South Asia's Buddhist orders near his capital, a council that undertook much work of reform and expansion of the Buddhist religion.
 Indian merchants embraced Buddhism and played a large role in spreading the religion across the Mauryan Empire.